AndreyDanilin/Spotify_prediction/Readme.md

 	Figure 7: ROC Curve
 </p>

 The ROC Curve plots the sensitivity based on 1-specificity for 100 different cutoffs.
-Here the area under the curve is 0.76 which shows that the model is performing well.
+Here the area under the curve is 0.96 which shows that the model is performing well.
 The random model has an area of 0.
 5 and the best classifier has an area of 1.

 ## Project Results

 In the original dataset consisting of 40k records, there were multiple outliers in the initial 19 features.
 The features with the most outliers are removed.
 The remaining dataset is then split into a train test split of 80 – 20.
 The classification models such as Logistic Regression, K-Nearest Neighbors, Decision Tree, Support Vector Machine (Linear Kernel), Support Vector Machine (RBF Kernel), Neural Network, Random Forest, catboost, xgboost, torch neural network and Gradient Boosting are considered.
-The results show that the Random Forest model is the best classification model for our dataset.
-It was able to classify hit songs and non-hit songs with an accuracy of **77%.**
+The results show that the xgboost model is the best classification model for our dataset.
+It was able to classify hit songs and non-hit songs with an accuracy of **96%.**

 The precision, recall, and the area under the ROC curve showed that the model is performing well.
-For hit songs, the Recall was 81% meaning that out of all the hit songs, the model predicted it correctly 81% of the time.
+For hit songs, the Recall was 98% meaning that out of all the hit songs, the model predicted it correctly 98% of the time.

 ## Impact of the Project Outcomes